hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/lectures_and_discourses/419_introduction_to_jnana-yoga.md

 itself no reality.

-The mind-stuff is a very fine material instrument used for taking up the Prâna.
+The mind-stuff is a very fine material instrument used for taking up the Prāna.
 When a man dies, the body dies; but a little bit of the mind, the seed, is left when all else is shattered; and this is the seed of the new body called by St. Paul "the spiritual body".
 This theory of the materiality of the mind accords with all modern theories.
 The idiot is